UPPMAX/programming_formalisms/DevelopmentDesign/README.md

     <p align=center>4</p>Acceptable
     </td>
     <td style="background-color: DARKGOLDENROD">
-    <p align=center>5</p>Suplementary issue
+    <p align=center>5</p>Supplementary issue
     </td>
   </tr>
 </table>

-A good rescource for risk assesment templates are is https://openregulatory.com/ which has somme templates for ISO 13485, IEC 62304, ISO 14971 and IEC 62366.
+A good resource for risk assessment templates are is https://openregulatory.com/ which has some templates for ISO 13485, IEC 62304, ISO 14971 and IEC 62366.

 ## Second phase   *Design*
 This stage corresponds to the third phase in the ISO/IEC standard **Demonstration and Evaluation** where we flesh out and create the system that will full fill the identified requirements put on the system.
 This is where we most often use visual diagrams and pseudo-code to describe our system.
 The design phase should be detailed enough that you can plan and execute a coherent development, but it is important to note that doing more than what you need is as bad as doing to little(well a little less :-)  but still it is important to not over-engineer when you and your team have a clear picture of what you want to develop that is when we step to the next phase)